 - Network with people in the field, or even better, at the company/organization to which you are applying.
 Linkedin is a great tool when it comes to expanding your professional network.
 Remember, you have a better chance of getting an internship when you’ve already connected with someone – he or she can help you get your resume into the right hands.

 - Don’t be afraid to follow up with an employer within a few weeks after submitting your application.
 But don’t be a nuisance – if you don’t hear back from an employer after a while, move on to the next internship opportunity.

-In order to register for an internship for credit, Wagner students are required to complete one of the following forms.
+In order to register for an internship for credit, Wagner undergraduate students are required to complete the Internship Form – For Credit (All Majors)

 Not certain where to start?
 Do you need your résumé and cover letter reviewed or revised?
 Having trouble finding a placement?
 Don’t be afraid to ask for some help or advice from our staff.
-Make an appointment with us by clicking here, sending an email to firstname.lastname@example.org, or calling us at (718) 390-3181 — or you can just stop in.
+Make an appointment with us via our online appointment system, or stop by our office.